Ambush predator: Aggressive mimicry

 The orchid mantis, Hymenopus coronatus, mimics a rainforest orchid of southeast Asia to lure its prey, pollinator insects.

 Many ambush predators actively attract their prey towards them before ambushing them.
 This strategy is called aggressive mimicry, using the false promise of nourishment to lure prey.
 The alligator snapping turtle is a well-camouflaged ambush predator.
 Its tongue bears a conspicuous pink extension that resembles a worm and can be wriggled around; fish that try to eat the "worm" are themselves eaten by the turtle.
 Similarly, some reptiles such as Elaphe rat snakes employ caudal luring (tail luring) to entice small vertebrates into striking range.

-The zone-tailed hawk, which resembles the turkey vulture, flies among flocks of turkey vultures, then suddenly breaks from the formation and ambushes one of them as its prey.
+The zone-tailed hawk, which resembles the turkey vulture, flies among flocks of turkey vultures.
 There is however some controversy about whether this is a true case of wolf in sheep's clothing mimicry.

 Flower mantises are aggressive mimics, resembling flowers convincingly enough to attract prey that come to collect pollen and nectar.
 The orchid mantis actually attracts its prey, pollinator insects, more effectively than flowers do.
 Crab spiders, similarly, are coloured like the flowers they habitually rest on, but again, they can lure their prey even away from flowers.